 What’s the difference between H1 and title tag?

-Search engines show the Title tag in the SERPs.
+Search engines show the title tag in the SERPs.
 It is the blue headline you click to enter a page.
-The H1 tag, however, is the HTML element that appears in the top, inside the body text of the web page.
+The H1 tag, however, is the HTML element that appears at the top, inside the body text of the web page.
 Of course, these two are going to look alike if they are not the same as they must indicate the main subject of the page.

 That said, in Google’s eyes, it is perfectly fine for them to be the same, and you will not be penalized.